MLDERES/cookiecutter-data-science/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── data
+├── .devcontainer      <- All the required files for creating a Docker image, │                         for developing in VS Code ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.